-Richard Branson agrees, in a LinkedIn post, “Personally, I find this [using jargon/fancy words] simply slows things down, confuses people and causes them to lose interest.
+Richard Branson agrees, in a recent LinkedIn post, “Personally, I find this [using jargon/fancy words] simply slows things down, confuses people and causes them to lose interest.
 It’s far better to use a simple term and commonplace words that everyone will understand.”

 PLEASE remember not to use “Business Speak” in your social media posts!

 Luckily there is a cure!
 It takes a little bit of effort but with a few tips, you’ll recognize the signs and take steps to recover quickly.

 Step one: Free write first.
 Try things out, jot words and sentences down that you use every day.
 Did you say something clever and poignant with a client?
 Brilliant.
 Please write it down so you can use it again!